AMSC22-23/FFT-Carra-Ferrario-Gentile/README.md

 ```
 where N is the log2 of the size of the input and M and Z have to be specified in the case of multidimensional tests.

+Each test assesses the performance of a specified strategy against a second one.
+The evaluation is conducted on a dataset of complex numbers of size $2^n$ (or $\times 2^m \times 2^z$ for multidimensional datasets), populated with random values.
+The strategies are evaluated in both the forward and inverse directions.

+The output of the test is as follows:
+`n(,m,z), time_forward_tested_strategy, time_forward_baseline_strategy, time_inverse_tested_strategy, time_inverse_baseline_strategy, speedup_forward, speedup_inverse, error_forward, error_inverse`

 ### Documentation
 For a comprehensive understanding of the library's structure and usage within your project, please refer to the [documentation](./doc/).
 This contains a report on the numerical methodology and on the code organization as well as some results on the performance of the library.
 ## Zazam